-Although an Environmental Purchasing Policy (EPP) which prioritizes environmentally sustainable purchases was adopted by the City in 2016, the re-organization of Public Works and its Sustainability Division has delayed full implementation, which requires staff training to be conducted by Division staff.
+Although an Environmentally Preferred Purchasing (EPP) policy which prioritizes environmentally sustainable purchases was adopted by the City in 2016, the re-organization of Public Works and its Sustainability Division has delayed full implementation, which requires staff training to be conducted by Division staff.
 Training in EPP, together with the 'Buy Clean California Act' of 2017, is part of this Plan.